loopbackio/loopback.io/pages/en/lb2/Command-line-tools.md

 permalink: /doc/en/lb2/Command-line-tools.html
 summary:
 ---
-{% include note.html content="There are two similar command-line tools available for Loopback: the StrongLoop `slc loopback` commands and the IBM API Connect `apic loopback` commands.
+Two command-line tools are available for Loopback:
-" %}
+- StrongLoop `slc loopback`.
+- IBM API Connect `apic loopback`.

 You use these tools to create and _scaffold_ applications.
 Scaffolding simply means generating the basic code for your application.
 You can then extend and modify the code as desired for your specific needs.